jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 If authorized, the app prompts users to create an account, otherwise informs them they are not authorized.
 After an authorized user submits their account creation request, the app interacts with standard HPC account creation services, exposed via a RabbitMQ message bus.
 When the account is created, the user's web connection is redirected to OOD, allowing the user to begin HPC on-boarding.
-The account creation request typically takes less than fifteen seconds to complete.
+The account creation request typically takes a few seconds to complete.
 This capability ensures authorized users experience little more than a slight account provisioning delay the first time they access the HPC system.

 We define a basic set of account states like "good\_standing", "certification\_required", and "account\_hold" to facilitate operations.